alshdavid-labs/rpc/README.md

 ### Workers and iFrames

-This library serves to be a low level RPC implementation for JavaScript that allows for the accessing of data and calling of functions/methods that live in an external context.
+This library serves to be a tiny (3kb), low level RPC implementation for JavaScript that allows for the accessing of data and calling of functions/methods that live in an external context.

 Such use cases are iframes and web workers.
 This can also be used with web sockets for cooperative server side execution.